SeanKilleen/seankilleen.github.io/_posts/2021-11-02-how-to-use-a-macro-to-shorten-link-text-in-google-sheets.md

 ![The script editor menu]({{site.post-images}}/2021-google-sheet-macro/03b_ScriptEditor.png)

-* Replace the contents of that function with the contents of one of this function to shorten links
+* Replace the contents of that function with the contents of this function to shorten links:

 ```js
 // Sets link text to "Link" in current cell